AashishBugaliaOSU/A-Visual-History-of-Nobel-Prize-Winners/README.md

 The dataset used in this project is from The Nobel Foundation on Kaggle.

-NOTE: This project was a part of datacamp's career track data science with python.
+NOTE: This project was a part of datacamp's career track data science with python and it uses pandas foundations and data visualization with matplotlib and seaborn knowledge.